sswam/allemande/doc/intro.md

 You can say @anyone for a random AI, or @everyone for several responses.

+Type -@Loni at the start of a line, to poke Loni to respond, this can be useful for role-play, etc.

 ## A Few of our Characters and Tools

 **General Chat**